mrhosier42/tag/README.md

 ## Windows
 ### Step-by-step instructions on how to install your project on Windows.

-1. Install [Node](https://nodejs.org/en/download/: download the Windows installer from the Node.js website and run it.
+1. Install [Node](https://nodejs.org/en/download/): download the Windows installer from the Node.js website and run it.
-2. Install Ruby: download the Ruby installer from the RubyInstaller website and run it.
+2. Install [Ruby](https://rubyinstaller.org/downloads/): download the Ruby installer from the RubyInstaller website and run it.
 3. Install Rails: open a command prompt and run the following command: gem install rails
 4. Install Yarn: download the Windows installer from the Yarn website and run it.
 5. Install [Python]{}: download the Python installer from the Python website and run it.